Making Your Data Source BI-Ready: A Practical Guide

 Felix Beissel

-If you've ever asked your analytics tool a simple question only to get back confusing results, or worse, an error, you know the frustration of working with unprepared data.
-The truth is, great analytics doesn't start with fancy algorithms or powerful LLMs.
-It starts with clean, well-structured data.
+If you have ever asked your analysis tool a simple question and received confusing results or, worse, an error, you know the frustration of working with poorly prepared data.
+The truth is: Great analyses do not start with sophisticated algorithms or powerful LLMs.
+They start with clean, well-structured data.

-At Scavenger, we've seen firsthand how properly prepared data sources unlock dramatically better analytics.
-When your data is BI-ready, you spend less time debugging queries and more time extracting insights.
-Here's your practical checklist to get there.
+At Scavenger, we have firsthand experience that well-prepared data sources enable significantly better analyses.
+When your data is BI-ready, you spend less time debugging queries and more time deriving insights.
+Here is your practical checklist to get there.

 Why This Matters

 Think of your data source as the foundation of a building.
-You can have the most sophisticated analytics tools in the world, but if the foundation is shaky (inconsistent formats, broken relationships, cryptic column names), everything built on top will be unstable.
+You can have the most sophisticated analysis tools in the world, but if the foundation is shaky (inconsistent formats, faulty relationships, cryptic column names), everything built on top of it will be unstable.
 Conversely, a well-prepared data source makes every query faster, every insight clearer, and every analysis more reliable.

 The Checklist